Assisted living for deaf seniors

 From a medical perspective, deaf seniors who move into assisted living communities enjoy a better state of health, both physically and mentally.
 Studies have proven that assisted living helps seniors reduce the risk of dementia, falls, and other chronic conditions.
 Both the services and amenities available are developed in accordance with the degree of hearing loss.
 Additional benefits offered include: counseling to help seniors adjust to the hearing loss, on-site audiologists, assistive communication devices, emergency response systems with visual alerts, audio amplification devices, augmentative and alternative communication devices, etc.

-Questions to ask prospective senior living centers
+Questions to ask deaf-friendly senior living centers

 If you are planning on moving into an assisted living community, it might be a good idea to visit several centers and check out their services.
 Many senior living homes organize tours of their campus, inviting prospective residents to ask questions.
 Usually, the staff is prepared to answer in detail.